 Go Vertical with a Drop Shot Rig

-Learn how to fish deep water structure vertically with a drop shot rig and you will catch way more smallmouth bass.
-It is arguably the best way to fish deep water for smallmouth bass.
+Learn how to fish deep water structure vertically with a drop shot rig and you will catch way more spotted bass.
+It is arguably the best way to fish deep water for spots.
 Find the structure, drop your favorite bait down, give it a few twitches and hang on.

 Use Heavier Weights

 This is easy.
 Use heavier jigheads, heavier drop shot weights, heavier swimbait hooks.
 You have to get down to the appropriate depth quickly or you aren’t going to catch many fish.

 Slow Troll Deep Water Drop-offs